-The Elliptic Curve Diffie-Hellman and ECMQV key agreement technique implementations support elliptic curve sizes from 160 bits to 571 bits that provide between 80 and 256 bits of security strength.
-The Diffie-Hellman key agreement technique implementation supports modulus sizes from 512 bits to 15360 bits that provide between 56 and 256 bits of security strength, where 1024 bits and above must be used to provide minimum of 80 bits of security in the FIPS Mode.
-The RSA OAEP key wrapping implementation supports modulus sizes from 512 bits to 15360 bits that provide between 56 and 256 bits of security strength, where 1024 bits and above must be used to provide minimum of 80 bits of security in the FIPS Mode.
+The Elliptic Curve Diffie-Hellman and ECMQV key agreement technique implementations support elliptic curve sizes from 160 bits to 571 bits that provide between 80 and 256 bits of security strength, where 224 bits and above must be used to provide a minimum of 112 bits of security in the FIPS mode.
+The Diffie-Hellman key agreement technique implementation supports modulus sizes from 512 bits to 15360 bits that provide between 56 and 256 bits of security strength, where 2048 bits and above must be used to provide a minimum of 112 bits of security in the FIPS mode.
+The RSA OAEP key wrapping implementation supports modulus sizes from 512 bits to 15360 bits of security, where 2048 bits and above must be used to provide a minimum of 112 bits of 512 bits to 15360 bits that provides between 56 and 256 bits of security in the FIPS mode.